Magyartanulas/magyartanulas.github.io/alphabet_vowel-harmony.md

 Grammarwise, Hungarian solves all their problems with prefixes and suffixes, the way these attachments sound depends on vowel harmony.

 The vowels in Hungarian are paired.
-The accents mark elongation on the vowels (and a change in sound for á and é).
+The second row marks elongation on the vowels (and a change in sound for á and é).
 ```
 a e i o ö u ü
 á é í ó ő ú ű